 From here, you need to make your own way along the narrow dirt working paths that lead all through the property.

 On either side of you is field after field of gold glowing rice lined with bright green terraces.
-It really is a site to see.
+It really is a sight to see.
 So many people visit this site for only 10 minutes, take a photo from the top of the overlook and leave.

 They don’t really take the time to truly experience them and it is something you really shouldn’t miss.

 The paths are well groomed and you will come across the occasional ‘toll’ station.
-In these random stations you will be asked to provide a donation for the maintenance of the paths.
+In these random stations, you will be asked to provide a donation for the maintenance of the paths.

 There is no set fee and not all stations will be manned.
 We only paid one during our time there.
 Besides those stops, you are free to explore at will.